-Impact on our business and financial results due to the COVID-19 pandemic negatively impacted, primarily because (i) consumers' consumption confidence for non-necessity products or services was adversely affected due to increased uncertainty in China's economic outlook; and (ii) offline activities related to customer engagement, agent recruitment and training were disrupted from time to time as a result of the social-distancing measures imposed in regions where there were new coronavirus cases.
+Impact on our business and financial results due to the COVID-19 pandemic

+In 2022, the PRC government adopted a dynamic zero-case policy to contain the periodic resurgences of the COVID-19 pandemic which has largely been effective.
+However, our business was negatively impacted, primarily because (i) consumers' consumption confidence for non-necessity products or services was adversely affected due to increased uncertainty in China's economic outlook; and (ii) offline activities related to customer engagement, agent recruitment and training were disrupted from time to time as a result of the social-distancing measures imposed in regions where there were new coronavirus cases.